HydroSysPotsdam/Forester/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-_For bugs that prevent you from using Forester, please add the label 'severe'!_
+_For bugs that prevent you from using Forester, please add [SEVERE] in front of the title!_

 **Describe the bug**
 A clear and concise description of what the bug is.